tensorflow/tensorflow/tensorflow/docs_src/get_started/get_started.md

 W: [-0.9999969] b: [ 0.99999082] loss: 5.69997e-11
 ```

+Notice that the loss is a very small number (close to zero).
+If you run this
+program your loss will not be exactly the same, because the model is initialized
+with random values.

 This more complicated program can still be visualized in TensorBoard
 ![TensorBoard final model visualization](../images/getting_started_final.png)